CraneSoftwrights/revenge/README.md

 # Revenge at Hay Lake

-A fun peg and card pursuit game for the whole family.
+A fun peg-and-card pursuit game for the whole family.
 One of the [games created by Crane Softwrights Ltd.](https://github.com/CraneSoftwrights/games) for free download from GitHub.

 Copyright © Crane Softwrights Ltd. ([copyright details](LICENSE))
 Development: [`https://github.com/CraneSoftwrights/revenge`](https://github.com/CraneSoftwrights/revenge)